 Golden chance in an opportunity, a kind of short cut, in which you get a chance to take the driving test without going for driving classes at the Emirates Driving Company.
 With this, you can save a lot of time and money which otherwise you would will need to spend on daily driving lessons.

-Those who are already having a driving license from their home country are eligible to apply for driving license by golden chance.
+Those who are already having a driving license from their home country are eligible to apply for golden chance driving license.
 You will need to produce your original (and valid) driving licence along with its Arabic translation at the time of “opening your file”.
 Arabic translation can be done at any “typing centre”.

 - Home country driving license (original) and its Arabic translation (original)